Folder Structure in React

 :: Day-0 of learning React ::

-Today I learned about the file structure in a React JS project by jotting down the differences in creating a react app by using CRA & Vite.
+Today I learned about the folder/directory/file structure in a React JS project by jotting down the differences in creating a react app by using CRA & Vite.

 #Note: I have only refered to npm as the package manager